sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Compile TeX pictures stand-alone or as part of a document
+Short desc    : Compile TeX pictures stand-alone or as part of a document
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : A class and package is provided which allows TeX pictures or
+Descript     : A class and package is provided which allows TeX pictures or
              : other TeX code to be compiled standalone or as part of a main
              : document.
 Special support for pictures with beamer overlays is
              : also provided.
 The package is used in the main document and